-- increase the level of commitment and participation of the members: - increase the number of members; - increase the number of the projects - increase the cooperation with other networks that share our values.
+- increase the number of members;

+- increase the number of the projects

+- increase the cooperation with other networks that share our values.

-Any actions need to be sustainable in the short as well as in the long term.
+Any actions need to be sustainable in the short as well as in the long-term.
 An enlargement should increase our ability to produce benefits for our members.